Duhan van der Merwe: Montpellier

-2017–2021 : Edinburgh
+Edinburgh

-Van der Merwe signed a two-year professional contract with Scottish Pro14 side Edinburgh ahead of the 2017-18 season.
+Van der Merwe signed a two-year professional contract with Scottish Pro14 side Edinburgh ahead of the 2017–18 season.
 He failed his medical due to a long-standing hip injury, but Edinburgh head coach Richard Cockerill signed him despite this.
-The injury meant he missed half his first season.
-However, his impact thereafter was strong.
+The injury meant he missed half of his first season.
+However, his impact afterwards was strong.
 One area of improvement was seeking to get more involved in the game, from his wing position.

-2021–2022: Worcester Warriors
+Worcester Warriors

-On 4 January 2021, it was announced that van der Merwe would move to England to sign for Worcester Warriors in the Premiership Rugby competition ahead of the 2021-22 season on a long-term deal.
+On 4 January 2021, it was announced that Van der Merwe would move to England to sign for Worcester Warriors ahead of the 2021–22 Premiership Rugby season on a long-term deal.
 Due to the club entering administration all Warriors players had their contracts terminated on 5 October 2022.

-2022–: Return to Edinburgh

-Only hours after having his contract terminated at Worcester Warriors it was confirmed that van der Merwe would return to Edinburgh on a long-term deal.
+Only hours after having his contract terminated at Worcester Warriors it was confirmed that Van der Merwe would return to Edinburgh on a long-term deal.

+He returned to Edinburgh at the end of 2022 following the termination of his contract with Worcester Warriors.

+Return to Edinburgh

+In December 2024, he signed a two-year contract extension with Edinburgh Rugby, committing to remain with the team until at least the 2027 Rugby World Cup.